Dr. Leslie Shields, PT, DPT

 How my journey began

 In the fall of 2023, I reinjured my knee, requiring yet another surgical intervention.
 During this unexpected journey, A Just Balance Physical Therapy LLC was created.
-I realized I also wanted to utilize my skills and experience to help female athletes in sport specific strengthening and reducing risk of injury.
+I realized I also wanted to utilize my skills and experience to help athletes in sport specific strengthening, improving athletic performance, and reducing risk of injury.
 I am excited to help you regain strength, mobility, and function and decrease risk of injury.

 I realized I can combine my love for neuroscience, neuroplasticity, balance, and coordination with athletic performance; it does not have to be either or.
-Neurotraining can have a significant impact on athletic performance by targeting the communication pathways between the brain, nervous system, and musculoskeletal system.
+Actually, improving brain function (balance, coordination, reaction time, and processing) improves athletic performance.
+Elite athletes have elite brain function.
+Applied functional neurology significantly impacts athletic performance by targeting the communication pathways between the brain, nervous system, and musculoskeletal system.
 This training optimizes how athletes perceive, process, and respond to stimuli, resulting in quicker, more coordinated, and more efficient movements.

 I am a wife and mom of 3 kids.
-Some of my other interests include playing the violin, drinking great locally roasted coffee, traveling, trying out local restaurants, walking barefoot on the beach, and hiking in the mountains.
+Some of my other interests include playing the violin, traveling, trying out local restaurants, walking barefoot on the beach, and cheering on the Clemson Tigers.

 Education: